 The Tick, Tick… Boom! soundtrack includes original music by the late Jonathan Larson.
-This info article contains spoilers for Lin-Manuel Miranda’s 2021 Netflix movie.
+This info article contains spoilers and song details for Lin-Manuel Miranda’s 2021 Netflix movie.
 Visit the Vague Visages Soundtracks of Cinema section for more music guides.

 Tick, Tick… Boom! stars Andrew Garfield as American playwright Jonathan Larson.
 In 1990, he works frantically on a dream production while trying to sustain a romantic relationship with his girlfriend, Susan.
 Based on the eponymous stage musical, the 121-minute film features original music by Larson, who passed away suddenly in 1996 at age 35.
 Here’s every featured song in Tick, Tick… Boom!, a 2021 adaptation by screenwriter Steven Levenson (Dear Evan Hansen).